HazyResearch/deepdive/doc/ops-data.md

 deepdive load 'foo(x,y)'  only-x-y.csv
 ```

-If the destination to load is a [variable relation](writing-model-ddlog.md) <todo>link section</todo> and no columns are explicitly specified, then the sources are expected to provide an extra column at the right end that corresponds to each row's supervision label.
+If the destination to load is a [variable relation](writing-model-ddlog.md#variable-relations) and no columns are explicitly specified, then the sources are expected to provide an extra column at the right end that corresponds to each row's supervision label.

-### Unloading Data Products from the Database
+### Unloading data products from the database

 To unload data produced for a relation to files, such as *bar* into two sinks `dump-1.tsv` and `/data/dump-2.csv.bz2`, assuming you have the table populated in the database by [executing some data processing](ops-execution.md), run: